-Mr. Sherrill, age 65, has served as Executive Chairman of Tenneco Inc., a producer of automotive emission control and ride control products and systems, since May 2017; he previously served as Chairman and Chief Executive Officer of Tenneco, Inc. since 2007.
+Mr. Sherrill, age 70, retired in 2020 as Non-Executive Chairman of Tenneco Inc., a producer of automotive emission control and ride control products and systems, after having served in such capacity since 2018, and also retired as a director of Tenneco in 2020.
+He served as Executive Chairman of Tenneco from 2017 until 2018, and previously served as Chairman and Chief Executive Officer of Tenneco from 2007 until 2017.
 Prior thereto, Mr. Sherrill was Corporate Vice President and President, Power Solutions of Johnson Controls Inc., a global diversified technology and industrial company, and held various engineering and manufacturing positions at Ford Motor Company.
 Mr. Sherrill also serves as a director of The Allstate Corporation.
-Mr. Sherrill is being re-nominated as a director because, among his other qualifications, he possesses experience and/or expertise in the following areas: knowledge of Snap-on's industry/market, international business, manufacturing, product innovation/development, operations, accounting/finance, mergers and acquisitions, strategy development, executive compensation and leadership development.
 Mr. Sherrill earned a Bachelor of Science degree in mechanical engineering from Texas A&M University and a Master of Business Administration degree from Indiana University's Graduate School of Business.